-Rehabilitation is important if you are to get the most out of your shoulder after the operation.
+Rehabilitation is important to get the most out of your shoulder after the operation.
 The first stage is to get your shoulder moving again, with the following exercises.

-You should be trying to move your shoulder as far as the surgeons could get it while you were asleep.
-However, we do not except you to get full range of movement on the first day - you can do too much.
+Please be guided by your level of discomfort, we do not expect you to get full range of movement on the first day - you can do too much.